Our team includes a diverse group of practitioners who take a variety of approaches to support your personal and professional wellness needs.

 Bruno Mancini has an MSW and offers professional individual and group therapy from a social work background, mainly working with Graduate Group Circles and students from OVC.

-Carrie Charles is a Counsellor/Therapist at the University of Guelph.
-She uses an eclectic approach to therapy including CBT, ACT, DBT, and other modalities.
-She has experience working with individuals and groups experiencing; anxiety disorders, depression, trauma, eating disorders, chronic pain, identity issues, etc. Through her experience and education in Sports Psychology, she has assisted athletes in gaining greater focus and clarity for reaching their optimal performance goals.
-Using a mindfulness approach, balance is supported; mentally, emotionally, physically, and spiritually.
+Carrie Charles is a Registered Psychotherapist at the University of Guelph and the Point Person for Varsity Athletes.
+Carrie’s therapeutic practice is informed from her diverse background & training in, but not limited to, Cognitive Behavioural Therapy (CBT), Acceptance Commitment Therapy (ACT), Dialectical Behavioural Therapy (DBT), Internal Family Systems (IFS), and Brainspotting (BSP) - all of which are practiced through anti-oppressive trauma informed care, implementing a harm reduction lens.
+She has experience working with individuals and groups facing; anxiety disorders, depression, trauma, eating disorders, chronic pain, identity exploration, grief/loss, relationship issues, & sport performance barriers -to name a few.
+Through her extensive experience as a varsity athlete and education in Sports Psychology, she assists athletes in gaining greater focus and clarity for reaching their optimal performance goals.
+Using a Mindfulness Based Stress Reduction (MBSR) model for student athletes balance is supported; mentally, emotionally, physically, and spiritually.

 Diana Abdi Chinnery is a Registered Social Worker with a particular interest in helping individuals address issues of anxiety and depression through the use of Cognitive Behavioral Therapy and/or Acceptance and Commitment Therapy.
 She enjoys working with students as they realize changes that they can make in their lives, empowering them to make those changes, and supporting them through their journeys.
 Diana believes that change can happen in a short period of time by challenging perspectives, teaching new skills, and working with students to find solutions.